 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the PBC's basic financial statements.
-The supplementary financial information is presented for purposes of additional analysis and is not a required part of the financial statements.
-The supplementary financial information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The supplementary financial information is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The supplementary financial information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
+In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.